Packages

 The current implementation is based on the correct project assumption; i.e., if the bytecode of the project as a whole is not valid, the result is generally undefined.
 Just one example of a violation of the assumption would be, if we have two interfaces which define a non-abstract method with the same signature and both interfaces are implemented by a third interface which does not override these methods.
 In this case the result of a resolveMethodReference is not defined, because the code base as a whole is not valid.

-24. trait ReportableAnalysisResult extends AnyRef
+18. trait ReportableAnalysisResult extends AnyRef

 Result of analyses that can be meaningfully represented using text.

-26. type SomeProject = Project[_]
+19. type SomeProject = Project[_]

-Type alias for Project's with an arbitrary sources.
+Type alias for Projects with arbitrary sources.

-27. type StringConstantsInformation = Map[String, ArraySeq[PCInMethod]]
+20. type StringConstantsInformation = Map[String, ArraySeq[PCInMethod]]

-28. final class VirtualFormalParameter extends AnyRef
+21. final class VirtualFormalParameter extends AnyRef

 Explicitly models a formal parameter of a DeclaredMethod to make it possible to store it in the property store and to compute properties for it.